hugginsc10/save-a-stray/README.md

 - Reach: _Without a dynamic website and a social media presence its next to impossible for Shelters to get their Animals the exposure they need in order to be adopted._
 - Cost: _In order for Animal Shelters to build their online presence there can be significant upfront costs for building websites, marketing, etc.  Save A Stray has no upfront costs and only charges a small fee with each successful adoption._
 - Convenience:  _Potential adopters have to search through multiple websites in order to find all the potential pets in the area.
-With Save A Pet you have to search one website to see all the animals in your specified area._
+With Save A Stray you have to search one website to see all the animals in your specified area._

 **Save A Stray** is primarily built with the **MERN** stack, a combination of the following technologies: **MongoDB, Node, React, Express** and **Apollo**.